ktschroeder/Cloudless/README.md

 TODO

 Up next:
+- allow messages to display when in zen or when an image is not loaded (e.g. rotate nothing)

 Probably should/will:
-- gif pausing, maybe seeking, restarting
 - recent files list may get weird and incorrect when using concurrent sessions
-- messages and blocks for things that cannot be done with GIFs (rotating, ...).
-Messaging about longer load times for GIFs (try opening local vs dragging from web)
 - ClampCurrentTransformToIntuitiveBounds sometimes apparently leaves a thin black line
-- ^^^ some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
+	- maybe related to above: some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
+	- investigate more but one/both of these above may be related to the pan/zoom margin weirdness that is now largely better
 - implement: holding ctrl while dragging corner of window keeps ratio.
 This actually has some complications, such as where the window should be "pinned".
 See what other apps do for intuitive UX.
 	- when also with alt or shift, pin at center of window.
 	- loking at photoshop: holding shift does this, pinning the opposite corner.
 The resizing occurs as if there is a tangent line to the corner you started click/dragging, that is a 45 deg angle from either line of the rectangle, and this line keeps its angle and follows the cursor.